mtruj013/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .foreach does not return a new array , but .map does

 2. What is the difference between a function and a method?

+    All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+    Code that's been identified elsewhere that we can call later

 4. Describe the four rules of the 'this' keyword.

+    global binding: when in the global scope, the value of 'this' will be the console object implicit binding: 'this' refers to whatever precedes the dot notaion
+    New binding: when using a constructor function, 'this' refers the object that gets created when it's called with the 'new' keyword explicit binding: when using the methods: .bind(), .call(), or .apply(), it's like overriding the 'this' originally pointed it

 5. Why do we need super() in an extended class?

+    Because that's what actually binds it to the parent object

 ## Project Set up